pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 }
 ```

-#### Calculate GC Safe Point
+#### Calculate GC Safepoint

-`ReportMinStartTS` calculates the minimum startTS of ongoing transactions (except the ones that exceed the limit), and it's result is useful for calculating the safe point, which is gc_worker's work.This design add some code in the  function `ReportMinStartTS` to consider internal transactions when calculates the minimum startTS.
+`ReportMinStartTS` calculates the minimum startTS of ongoing transactions (except the ones that exceed the limit), and it's result is useful for calculating the safepoint, which is gc_worker's work.This design add some code in the  function `ReportMinStartTS` to consider internal transactions when calculates the minimum startTS.

 ```go
 func (is *InfoSyncer) ReportMinStartTS(store kv.Storage) {}